electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 p {
     color: grey;
 }

 p.greeting {
     text-transform: uppercase;
 }
 ```

 What colour will the greeting be?
 Grey.
 Because *all* paragraphs will inherit the rule for `p`.
-That's what the 'cascading' means in 'cascading style sheets'.
+That's what the 'cascading' means in 'cascading style sheets': styles can cascade from one element to another.

-## Naming design features
+## How to name design features

 When you mark up a document for publication, whether you're working in HTML or something else, you will have to *name its features*.
-It's very important to name things carefully and clearly.
+It's very important to name things carefully, clearly and consistently.
 For instance, each article might have:

 - a list of learning objectives
 - three activities